-Non-Concealed - A wireless communications facility that has not been treated, camouflaged, or disguised to blend with the setting and is readily identifiable.
+NONCONCEALED - A wireless communications facility that has not been treated, camouflaged, or disguised to blend with the setting and is readily identifiable.

-OET Bulletin 65 - Document published by the Federal Communications Commission (FCC) Office of Engineering and Technology specifying radio frequency radiation levels and methods to determine compliance.
+OET BULLETIN 65 - Document published by the Federal Communications Commission (FCC) Office of Engineering and Technology specifying radio frequency radiation levels and methods to determine compliance, as amended and its successors.